sherlock-protocol/sherlock-v2-docs/audits/judging/discussion.md

 During this phase:
 - All judges can comment without restrictions.
-- Watsons without a signal score can only comment on their own issues (as authors).
+- Judges without a signal score can only comment on their own issues (as authors).

 ### Phases 2, 3, and 4